Product Information Kakegawa Matcha

 Variety:

-Saemidori is an excellent quality variety with bright green color, luster and strong umami, but less astringency.
-Saemidori was hybridized with Yabukita and Asatsuyu varieties.
+Saemidori is an excellent quality variety with bright green color, luster, and strong umami, but less astringency.
+Saemidori is a hybrid of the Yabukita and Asatsuyu varieties.

 Yabukita is the most popular variety of tea plant in Japan.
 Yabukita is a well-balanced variety, with a high yield and has a strong umami flavor.
 Yabukita is suitable for any kind of green tea.